Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 The harp stands 6½ feet tall, weighs close to 300 pounds, and is fashioned of dark, stained wood carved with images of harts and roses.
 Its taut strings are made of gut.

-A character who plays the harp and succeeds on a DC 15 Charisma ([[/5.
-Mechanics/Rules/Skills.md#Performance\|Performance]]) check does well enough to summon the ghost of Pidlwick, a short little man dressed as a fool, with a tiny jingling bell at the end of his pointy dunce cap.
+A character who plays the harp and succeeds on a DC 15 Charisma (Performance) check does well enough to summon the ghost of Pidlwick, a short little man dressed as a fool, with a tiny jingling bell at the end of his pointy dunce cap.
 He asks, "Why have you summoned me from beyond the grave?"
 Regardless of the answer, he commends the character for playing well and says, "In my crypt below the castle, thou shalt find a treasure worthy of one so talented as thee!
 May it help thee set this troubled place to rest."
 If the characters think to ask him who he is, the fool replies, "Pidlwick."
 If asked how he died, he replies humorlessly, "I fell down the stairs."
 If [[4.
-World Almanac/NPCs/Pidlwick Ii (COS).md\|Pidlwick II]] (see area K59) is with the party, the ghost points at the clockwork effigy and says, "He pushed me down the stairs."
+World Almanac/NPCs/Pidlwick Ii.md\|Pidlwick II]] (see area K59) is with the party, the ghost points at the clockwork effigy and says, "He pushed me down the stairs."

 With nothing more to add, the ghost of Pidlwick fades away and doesn't appear again.
 If the characters attack the ghost, it attacks them in turn.

 #### Treasure

 The lute, though old and covered in dust, has survived the passage of time.
-It is a magic [[5.
-Mechanics/Items/Instrument Of The Bards.md\|instrument of the bards]] called a [[5.
-Mechanics/Items/Instrument Of The Bards Doss Lute.md\|Doss lute]].
+It is a magic instrument of the bards called a Doss lute.

 ### K37.
 Study

 > [!readaloud]
 >
 > A blazing hearth fire fills this room with rolling waves of red and amber light.
 The walls are lined with ancient books and tomes, their leather covers well oiled and preserved through careful use.
 All is in order here.
 The stone floor is concealed beneath a thick, luxurious rug.
 In the center of the room is a large, low table, waxed and polished to a mirrored finish.
 Even the poker in its stand next to the blazing fireplace is polished.
 Large, overstuffed divans and couches are arranged about the room.
 Two chairs of burgundy-colored wood with padded leather seats and back cushions face the hearth.
 A huge painting hangs over the mantelpiece in a heavy, gilded frame.
 The rolling firelight illuminates the carefully rendered portrait.
 It is an exact likeness of [[4.
-World Almanac/NPCs/Ireena Kolyana (COS).md\|Ireena Kolyana]].
+World Almanac/NPCs/Ireena Kolyana.md\|Ireena Kolyana]].
 ^208

 This chamber has several exits, including a large set of double doors in the west wall, a door at each end of the north wall, and a door to the south.

 The painting above the fireplace depicts Tatyana, a beautiful young woman with auburn hair.
 Strahd commissioned the painting over four centuries ago to impress his beloved.
 The fact that [[4.
-World Almanac/NPCs/Ireena Kolyana (COS).md\|Ireena Kolyana]] looks exactly like Tatyana is proof to Strahd that both women were born with the same soul.
+World Almanac/NPCs/Ireena Kolyana.md\|Ireena Kolyana]] looks exactly like Tatyana is proof to Strahd that both women were born with the same soul.

 The back wall of the fireplace contains a secret door, which is opened by lifting the poker from its stand.
 The fire must be extinguished in order for anyone to reach the secret door safely.
 Otherwise, a creature that enters the fireplace for the first time on a turn or starts its turn there takes `dice: 1d10|avg` (`1d10`) fire damage and catches fire.
 Until someone takes an action to douse the flames on the creature, it takes `dice: 1d10|avg` (`1d10`) fire damage at the start of each of its turns.
 (This fire damage is cumulative with the damage from standing in the fireplace.)